Jujutsu Kaisen 0 (film): Accolades

-The film was nominated for the 45th Japan Academy Film Prize under the Animation of the Year category.
+In 2022, the film won the Animage's Anime Grand Prix poll, with Yuta and Gojo taking second and third best male characters awards, behind Tengen Uzui from Demon Slayer: Kimetsu no Yaiba.
+It was nominated for the 45th Japan Academy Film Prize under the Animation of the Year category.
 It was listed as one of the best films from 2022 by HobbyConsolas, while it remained at the top in a Web Magazine article.
-At the 2022 Newtype Anime Awards, the film took third place in Best Picture (Film).
-Seko took 10th place in Best Screenplay, Park was seventh in Best Director, Tsutsumi, Terui, and Okehazama took sixth place in Best Sound, Tadashi Hiramatsu took sixth place in Best Character Design, and Yuta reached fifth place in Best Male Character.
+At the Newtype Anime Awards, the film took third place in Best Picture (Film).
+Seko took tenth place in Best Screenplay, Park was seventh in Best Director, Tsutsumi, Terui, and Okehazama took sixth place in Best Sound, Tadashi Hiramatsu took sixth place in Best Character Design, and Yuta reached fifth place in Best Male Character.
 In the Manga Barcelona Awards, the film won the Best Anime Film award.
-The film also won the 2021 Animages Anime Grand Prix poll, with Yuta and Gojo taking second and third best male characters awards, behind Tengen Uzui from Demon Slayer: Kimetsu no Yaiba.
-In 2023, the film won Best Film at the 7th Crunchyroll Anime Awards.
+In 2023, the film won three out of four categories including Best Film at the 7th Crunchyroll Anime Awards.
+It also won Daruma for Best Feature Film at the Japan Expo Awards.